ic-lab-duth/NoCpad/README.md

     - Or even lead to new unexplored alternatives
     - No need for re-verification

 NoCpad targets agile interconnect development.
-To stich a SoC interconnect NoCpad provides ACE Cache coherent interfaces of different features enabling cached components on a NoC fabric, highly parameterizable AXI interfaces of various features, routers for wormhole and Virtual Channel based interconnects to form arbitrary topologies, and a library of various arbitration schemes.
+The designer of the network fabric can choose across non-coherent AXI-4 interfaces or coherent ACE interfaces to compose an efficent NoC.
+Data transfer is handled by NoC routers that support simple wormhole or virtual-channel flow control.
+In all cases, contention is resolved by arbiter modules chosen from a library of various arbiter architectures.

 AMBA-AXI4 interfaces :
 - AXI porotocol compatibility